hoene/libmysofa/README.md

 If your program is using several threads, you must use appropriate synchronisation mechanisms so only a single thread can access the library at a given time.

+## OS support

+Libmysofa compiles for Linux operating systems, OSX and Windows.
+By default, each commit is compiled with Travis CI under Ubuntu 14.04 and OSX 7.3 and with AppVeyor for Windows Visual Studio 2015 on a x64 system.
+In addition, FFmpeg is compiling libmysofa with MinGW under Windows using their own build system.

+## References

+ * Christian Hoene and Piotr Majdak, "HDF5 under the SOFA – A 3D audio case in HDF5 on embedded and mobile devices", HDF Blog, https://www.hdfgroup.org/2017/04/hdf5-under-the-sofa-hdf5-on-embedded-and-mobile-devices/, April 26, 2017.
+ * Christian Hoene, Isabel C. Patiño Mejía, Alexandru Cacerovschi, "MySofa: Design Your Personal HRTF", Audio Engineering Society
+ Convention Paper 9764, Presented at the 142nd Convention, May 2017, Berlin, Germany, http://www.aes.org/e-lib/browse.cfm?elib=18640

 ## Disclaimer

 The SOFA files are from https://www.sofaconventions.org/, Piotr Majdak <piotr@majdak.com>.
 The K-D tree algorithm is by John Tsiombikas <nuclear@member.fsf.org>.
 The resampler is by Jean-Marc Valin.
 The remaining source code is by Christian Hoene <christian.hoene@symonics.com>, Symonics GmbH, and available under BSD-3-Clause license.
 This work has been funded by German Federal Ministry of Education and Research, funding code 01IS14027A.